top of page

 This is citizen science working alongside the top levels of academic science.
 Anyone can get involved.
 I think people will be surprised to learn their levels of exposure to pollution at a fine-grained level and motivated to do something about the local pollution problem.
 The good news is that GCARE has developed guidance on how to reduce pollution, so there are plenty of ideas for positive change.

 David Carpenter-Lomax, Trustee at Zero Carbon Guildford, says: “We’ve got world experts from the University of Surrey helping us here in Guildford, creating a fantastic opportunity for local people to come together and make our hometown a healthier, cleaner place to enjoy.
-Come to ZERO Carbon Guildford on Friary Street and you’ll see the real time data and how it is impacted by what’s going on outside.
-Over time, we’ll be able to see the impact of our efforts to clean up Guildford, which will benefit local residents and the wider world.”

 How Can You Get Involved?